SiftScience/sift-android/README.md

 ```

 <a name="submitting_an_issue"></a>
-## Submitting an Issue
+## Submitting an issue

 If you find issues please create an issue.
 We ask you provide the following in your submission.

-- Context: Explain how you discovered this issue, include steps to reproduce. and code samples.
+- Context: Explain how you discovered this issue, include steps to reproduce, and code samples.

 Thanks for your help!